jarusll/the-logs/index.md

 Me and the bois have been playing Hunt: Showdown and we've had some good moments and some really scuffed moments.
 I won't stop gaming even when I am older with responsibilities.

 I saw the [Alpakka](https://inputlabs.io/devices/alpakka) controller and I am excited for it.
-I am more excited for the one handed controller and I am glad they are coming up with more options for gyro gaming.
+I am more excited for the one handed controller and glad they are coming up with more options for gyro gaming.

 I ordered Joycons and I am smoothing things out.
 I really want to try out two handed gaming.